-- create new formal provision (e.g. play areas) on existing nearby open spaces - create new formal open space, or - improve access to local-level or district-level parks.
+- create new formal provision (e.g. play areas) on existing nearby open spaces

+- create new formal open space, or

+- improve access to local or district parks.

 Only where it isn't feasible to improve resources within a 5-minute walk (e.g. lack of available land), improvements to the next nearest open space are key.
 Wards are identified in Figure 4.5 and priorities summarised in Table 4.12 (Section 4.2).